rachaelstanislaw/learn-pre-work/HTML/html_challenges.md

 ```
 **2. Quiz: The anatomy of a tag**

-_Developer notes: You'll need a form for this and some sort of test to check their answers.
-Use the diagram below to create a matching quiz_
+_Developer notes: Use the diagram below to create a matching quiz_

 <img src="https://i.ibb.co/GvBbL3p/quiz.png" alt="quiz" border="0">